-Employees shall receive \$150.00 per month (paid biweekly) for possessing the ability to speak and understand a second language.
+The City reserves the right to establish standards and procedures to determine if an affected employee is qualified to receive bilingual pay.
 The City, in conjunction with a local high school, community college, college or other source, will administer an appropriate examination and certify such employees' language abilities.
-Employees are eligible to apply for bilingual pay six (6) months after hire date.